Early diagnosis programme

 Back to top

 The tool is available to download to sit right on your PC desktop making it easily accessible whenever you need it.
-We are also in the process of converting the guidelines into a more readable format for all smart phones so it can be accessed whilst away from the surgery/Practice.
+You can also download mobile and tablet versions (see links above) so that you access the tool while away from the surgery/Practice.

 Significant Event Audit (SEA)